-If you are experiencing something similar to this scenario, we advise you to contact a car accident attorney as soon as possible.
-While some firms will turn down soft tissue cases such as whiplash, the attorneys at Keller & Keller are happy to provide you with a free case evaluation.
+If you are experiencing something similar to this scenario, we advise you to contact an Albuquerque car accident lawyer as soon as possible.
+While some firms will turn down soft tissue cases such as whiplash, the personal injury attorneys at Keller & Keller are happy to provide you with a free case evaluation.

 When Whiplash Is a Serious Injury